 However, if the engine is exhibiting the signs detailed above, particularly loss of power, then your engine may need serious repair work.
 In some cases, this will involve a new cylinder head, but at the least, a new head gasket is probably required.

-Typical head gasket costs can be found here, but a new cylinder head could easily run between £1000-1500 to fix.
+We have a guide on typical head gasket replacement costs, but a new cylinder head could easily run between £1000-1500 to fix.

 Don't face a hefty repair bill alone.
 Split the cost into interest-free monthly instalments at thousands of partner garages nationwide.

 How to tell if my engine has been damaged by overheating

 Engines are manufactured to precise tolerances, overheating can easily cause the metal components to warp or crack under the mechanical and temperature stresses.

 If this happens there are often clear signs of overheating these include smoke from the engine bay, loss of power, and issues starting the engine.